PaulMadle/EA_Scripts/README.md

 ![Diagram showing unwanted relationships](README_files/the_problem_2.png)

 Now, you might desire this behaviour and you might not...
-I find that this the behaviour is ok until you are modelling different scenarios where you want to highlight different relationships between the same elements on different diagrams.
+I find that this behaviour is ok until you are modelling different scenarios where you want to highlight different relationships between the same elements on different diagrams.

 #### Remove_All_Connectors.js

 This is a Javascript file that should be added to EA Project Browser Group script.
-It removes all connectors on a diagram as if the user had clicked on each connector and selected "Hide Connector".
+It removes all connectors on a diagram as if the user had clicked on each connector in turn and selected "Hide Connector".
 The connector still remains in the model but is no longer visible on the diagram on which this script was run.
 Here is the result of running it on the above diagram.

 ![Diagram showing classes with no relationships](README_files/no_relationships.png)